-The Best Free Blog Sites To Start Your Blog
+The Best Blog Sites To Start Your Blog for free

 If you’ve been following me for a while, you probably know my story.
 I’ve always been one that has been open and honest about my journey and what I’ve done to get to where I am now.
 My want for you?
 The same success and outcome that I’ve had!

 I put together this quick chart for you so you can see, at a high level, the different major blogging platforms.
 In this post I’ll dive deeply into each of the blogging platforms below, and I’ll list the pros and cons of each.

 You’ll quickly see that most of the internet runs on a platform called WordPress, but there are other popular platforms too that you can use.
 I’ve played around with most of them and they all have unique perks which I’ll discuss below.
 But for now, save this chart or pin it to Pinterest so you can refer back to it at anytime!

 The Best Blogging Platform to Start a Blog

 Honestly, there are many different options where you can start your blog, and you can always move from one place to another (although some moves are a bit trickier than others).
 The first thing that you have to know is what you want to blog about and who you want to reach.
 Once you have that down, finding out where you can start is the easy part.

 Choosing your blog site doesn’t have to be overly difficult because the majority of hosts all offer their own decent perks to join.
 I am a huge researcher so I always recommend that you do your own personal research on any of the free blog sites that you are considering using.
 Read forums, read the pros and cons of each below, ask other blogging friends what they use or have used in the past and then weigh out all the information.
 While it’s true that you can change your blog website later on down the road, that can be a process that can be avoided if you do your research in the beginning!
 (Trust me…it isn’t always an easy process to change!)